 "We ought to obey God" (Acts 5:29).
+NKJV "We must obey God" (Acts 5:29).
+ESV

 Teacher Preparation

 For several weeks you will be talking to the children about Noah.
 Noah lived a life that pleased God, and Noah obeyed God.
 How would you evaluate your obedience to God and His Word?
 Noah's righteous life was in great contrast to the wickedness around him.
 Do your neighbors see a difference in your life?